itpp-labs/pos-addons/alipay/README.rst

 Barcode Payment
 ---------------
-The merchant scans the QR code generated in buyer's Alipay Wallet, to charge the buyer and complete the payment.
+The merchant **scans** the QR code generated in buyer's Alipay Wallet, to charge the buyer and complete the payment.

 QR Code Payment
 ---------------

-The merchant generates the QR code according to the checkout process.
+The merchant generates the QR code and **shows** to a buyer.
 The buyer will scan the QR code with Alipay Wallet and complete the payment process.

 Sound Wave Payment
 ------------------